Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

-where $\{\widehat{S}(t)\}_{t\in \geq 0}$ denotes the semigroup generated by $u_t-\Delta u=\widehat{g}(u), \; u|_{\partial \Omega}=0$.
-The topology $\mathcal{T}$ may be chosen as the compact-open topology or the finer topology of Whitney; see \cite{TOPOhirch} for general definitions of these topologies, and \cite{Brunovsky_Polacik} for {\mk questions regarding the genericity of structurally stable reaction-diffusion problems of type \eqref{Eq_parab}, making use} of the Whitney topology.
-Note that in \eqref{conjugacy_relation}\footnote{ Note that \eqref{conjugacy_relation} may be substituted by the more general condition requiring that for all $t\in \mathbb{R},$ and for all $\phi \in \mathcal{A}_g,\; H (S(t) \phi)=\widehat{S}(\gamma(t,\phi))H(\phi)$, with $\gamma:\mathbb{R}\times \mathcal{A}_g\rightarrow \mathbb{R}$ an increasing and continuous function of the first variable.
-Although this condition is often encountered in the literature, its use is not particularly required when one deals with semilinear parabolic problems as in the present article; see Remark \ref{Rem_Autre-Equivalence_relation} below.}, the restriction of the dynamics to the {\mk global attractor,} allows us to consider backward trajectories onto the attractor giving rise to flows onto the attractor; see {\mk {\it e.g.} \cite{Robinson1}.}
+The topology $\mathcal{T}$ may be chosen to be for instance the compact-open topology or the finer topology of Whitney.\footnote{See \cite{TOPOhirch} for general definitions of these topologies, and see \cite{Brunovsky_Polacik} for {\mk issues concerning the genericity of structurally stable reaction-diffusion problems of type \eqref{Eq_parab0}, making use} of the Whitney topology.} Note that in \eqref{conjugacy_relation}\footnote{ Note that \eqref{conjugacy_relation} may be substituted by the more general condition requiring that for all $t\in \mathbb{R},$ and for all $\phi \in \mathcal{A}_g,\; H (S(t) \phi)=\widehat{S}(\gamma(t,\phi))H(\phi)$, with $\gamma:\mathbb{R}\times \mathcal{A}_g\rightarrow \mathbb{R}$ an increasing and continuous function of the first variable.
+Although this condition is often encountered in the literature, its use is not particularly required when with the questions considered in the present article; see Remark \ref{Rem_Autre-Equivalence_relation} below.}, the restriction of the dynamics to the {\mk global attractor,} allows {\mkrevb for backward trajectories} onto the global attractor giving rise to genuine flows onto the global attractor; see {\mk e.g. \cite{FiedlerRocha99,Robinson1}.}

-A necessary condition in order that a parabolic equation, generating a semigroup, possesses a global attractor in a Banach $X$, is to satisfy a {\it dissipation property}, {\it i.e.} to verify the existence of an absorbing ball in $X$ {\mk for this semigroup} {\mk (see e.g. \cite[Theorem 3.8]{Ma_Wang_Zhong})}, which in particular prevents any blow-up in finite or infinite time\footnote{Note that some authors, {\it e.g.} \cite{Hale}, have referred to dynamical systems with this property as having {\it bounded dissipation}.} (at least in $X$); see \cite{Hale,Robinson1,SellYou,Temam3} for classical conditions on $g$ ensuring the existence of such dissipative semigroups in cases where $X$ is a Hilbert space.
-In case of structural stability, it is worthwhile to note that the set of equilibria in $X$ of $\{S(t)\}_{t\in \mathbb{R}^+}$ is in one-to-one correspondence with the one of $\{\widehat{S}(t)\}_{t\in \mathbb{R}^+}$.
+Once a parabolic equation generates a semigroup, a necessary condition to exhibit a global attractor (in some Banach $X$) is to satisfy a {\it dissipation property}, i.e.~to verify the existence of an absorbing ball in $X$ for this semigroup; see e.g.~\cite[Theorem 3.8]{Ma_Wang_Zhong}.